 Namecheap offers two VPS hosting plans that use virtual servers to provide you with the scalability, flexibility, and control that you need for a growing and changing business.

 Both plans are at 20% off currently, and the reduced price is fixed and valid for renewals in the upcoming years.
-The first VPS plan, Pulsar, costs $11.88/month on the monthly payment option, offers 2 CPU cores, 2GB RAM, 40 GB SSD Raid-10, and 1,000GB bandwidth.
-The second plan, Quesar, costs $19.88/month if you choose monthly payments, and it comes with 4 CPU cores, 6GB RAM, 120GB SSD Raid-10, and 3,000GB of bandwidth.
+The first VPS plan, Pulsar, runs around $12/month and offers 2 CPU cores, 2GB RAM, 40 GB SSD Raid-10, and 1,000GB bandwidth.
+The second plan, Quasar, runs around $20/month with 4 CPU cores, 6GB RAM, 120GB SSD Raid-10, and 3,000GB of bandwidth.

 Both plans come with a free .website domain name, privacy protection, full root access, an OS and server management of your choice, additional security tools, free transfers for existing websites, and the standard 30-day money-back guarantee.